Bowel Cancer Screening

 Once your sample arrives in the laboratory, confidential results will be available from your secure online account within 2 to 5 days.

 Our dedicated clinical team is here to support you and may call you to explain your results and provide guidance on your next steps.

 Here are some questions we usually get about LetsGetChecked.
 If you would like yours answered, please contact us.

 It is recommended to get screened from the age of 45, or younger if you have a family history of bowel cancer.

-For this test a small stool sample is required.
+For this test, a small stool sample is required.
 This is a non-invasive sample collection that can be done from home.

-Please ensure that the sample is collected before 9am in a fasted state and returned immediately using the carrier method provided within the sample collection kit.
-Each of our health tests includes a prepaid delivery envelope to return your samples to the laboratory.
+Please ensure that the sample is collected on a Monday - Thursday and returned immediately using the carrier method provided within the sample collection kit*.
+Each of our kits includes a prepaid delivery envelope to return your samples to the laboratory.